adelansari/c-sharp-notes/00_notes/10_notes.md

 ## Overview

-The `10_review` folder covers multiple functions you can use to work with lists of data in C#, including Lambda, Where, ToList, Select, Zip, Aggregate, and Average.
+The file covers multiple functions you can use to work with lists of data in C#, including Lambda, Where, ToList, Select, Zip, Aggregate, and Average.

 ## Topics Covered